Better sleep, better breathing, better health.

 Step 3

-Why choose Milcovich Dental Arts for sleep apnea care.
+Why Choose Milcovich Dental Arts for Sleep Apnea Treatment Walnut Creek.

 Local, personalized care.

-• We make treatment feel approachable and easy to follow.
+• We make the process easy to follow

 Comfort first approach.

-• We guide you on what to expect during the adjustment period.
+• We guide you through the adjustment process

 Comprehensive dental perspective.

-• We look for signs of grinding, wear, or bite stress that may affect comfort.
+• We look for signs of grinding or wear

-• We coordinate care when other dental treatment is also needed.
+• We coordinate care if additional dental treatment is needed

 Coordinated care with your physician.

-• We help guide next steps if you still need formal testing.
+• We guide next steps for diagnosis if needed

 Oral appliance therapy for sleep apnea.